Daphne and Dasha join me in the kitchen, kids still asleep.

 Natalie, “Where did you find out all this stuff?”

-“Dasha, Zak and I text her, sometime we call.”
+“Dasha, Zak and I text her, sometimes we call.”

 “You aren’t interrupting her are you?”